BUSINESS, NONPROFIT AND EMPLOYEE RECOVERY

 The U.S. Internal Revenue Service (IRS) and the North Carolina Department of Revenue have issued various tax-relieving measures for individuals and businesses who are victims of Hurricane Helene in North Carolina.
 Visit the websites below for information.

-Businesses of all sizes, as well as private nonprofit organizations, can apply for a disaster recovery loan through the U.S. Small Business Administration (SBA).
-As long as your business or nonprofit meets eligibility requirements, you can apply the loan to cover a number of losses not covered by insurance or funding from the Federal Emergency Management Agency for both personal and business expenses.
+Businesses of all sizes and nonprofits can apply for a disaster recovery loan through the SBA.
+The loan can be applied to cover a number of losses not covered by insurance or FEMA funding for both personal and business expenses.

 NCDOC recommends you receive free counseling before applying for federal aid.
 Call 1-800-228-8443 or visit commerce.nc.gov/grants-incentives/disaster